liquidlight/lint/UPCOMING.md

 - Add `composer:lint`
 - Allow setting linter to dev branch (e.g `lint self-update --dev`)
-- Deprecate global `--fix` command
+- Allow specifying the lint commands in `composer.json` (`run` will run these)
-- Allow specifying the lint commands in `composer.json`
+- Add `-w | --whisper` to each command to allow silencing the linter inside without silencing the linter

 #### Backend